Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 - Up to 128 6 px wide 1bpp ROM tiles with selectable fg & bg color / tile row
 - Up to 128 6 px wide 1bpp ROM tiles with individually selectable fg color
 - Uses the inline mixer (either 5 channels or 4 channels + UART available)
-- RAM clear function during spare time to assist rendering surfaces
-- SPI load function during spare time for streaming in data from SD card
+- SD load function during spare time for streaming in data from SD card

 Graphics output is primarily governed by tile rows of which 32 can be configured to cover 256 logical scanlines.
 Each logical scanline may end up